-The Charleston Peninsula is a highly urbanized, relatively flat community with nearly all lands below elevation 20 feet North American Vertical Datum of 1988 (NAVD88).
-The low elevations and tidal connections to the Ashley and Cooper Rivers and Charleston Harbor place a significant percentage of peninsular Charleston at risk of flooding from hurricanes, tropical storms, tropical depressions, and nor'easters.
+The low elevations and tidal connections to the Ashley and Cooper Rivers and Charleston Harbor place a significant percentage of peninsular Charleston at risk of storm surge flooding from hurricanes, tropical storms, tropical depressions, and nor'easters.
 The timing of a coastal storm event is key to the severity of potential damages.
 A major coastal storm making landfall at or near Charleston at high tide could be catastrophic for the community.
-But even coastal storms that arrive at low tide or pass by the Charleston Peninsula can have severe storm surge impacts on the community.
-The wind- and tide-driven waves of a storm surge can damage or destroy structures, undermine the foundations of transportation and utility infrastructure, and pose a serious threat of death by drowning.
+However, even coastal storms that arrive at low tide or pass by the Charleston Peninsula can have severe storm surge impacts on the community.
+A storm surge event can damage or destroy structures, undermine the foundations of transportation and utility infrastructure, and pose a serious threat of death by drowning.
 Exacerbating the vulnerability of the peninsula to storm surge flooding is the phenomenon of relative sea level rise (RSLR), which is the combination of water level rise and land subsidence.
-Without a plan to enhance the resilience of the peninsula to the risk of damages from coastal storm surge inundation, the peninsula's vulnerability to coastal storms is expected to increase over time due to a combination of climate change and RSLR.
+Without a plan to enhance the resilience of the peninsula to the risk of damages from coastal storm surge inundation, the peninsula's vulnerability to coastal storms is expected to increase unabated over time due to a combination of climate change and RSLR.

-The purpose of this proposed action for the Charleston Peninsula is to identify the optimal structural and nonstructural solution set to reduce risk to human health and safety, reduce economic damages, and increase resilience to coastal storm surge inundation through the year 2082.
-The purpose statement is derived from the more detailed Problem Statements, Opportunities, and Objectives, below.
+The purpose of this proposed action for the Charleston Peninsula is to identify the optimal structural and nonstructural solution set to reduce risk to human health and safety, reduce the risk of economic damages, and increase resilience to coastal storm surge inundation through the year 2082.
+The purpose statement is derived from the more detailed Problem Statements, Opportunities, and Objectives below.